 There was an overarching IPC policy and associated procedures in place.
 Review of these documents demonstrated that they were comprehensive and reflected legislative and best practice guidance in all areas.
-Mr McVeigh told us there was a nominated lead who had responsibility for IPC and decontamination in the practice.
+The practice manager told us there was a nominated lead who had responsibility for IPC and decontamination in the practice.
 The lead had undertaken IPC and decontamination training in line with their CPD and had retained the necessary training certificates as evidence.

-During a tour of the practice, it was observed that clinical and decontamination areas were clean, tidy and uncluttered.
-All areas of the practice were fully equipped to meet the needs of patients.
+During a tour of some areas of the practice, it was observed that clinical and decontamination areas were clean, tidy and uncluttered.
+All areas of the practice observed were fully equipped to meet the needs of patients.